huckiyang/EyeNet/README.md

 Only viewing for educational and academic purpose.

-Accepted on ICML-WCB 2018 @Jesper Tegner Group
+Accepted at ICML-WCB 2018 @Jesper Tegner Group

 ## Please follow RIB's using credit and privacy during the data processing.